-Never underestimate the talent pool in apprenticeships, Amelle Mestari, head of procurement at energy and infrastructure company Bouygues Energies and Services, told a CIPS/Supply Management Forum.
+Never underestimate the talent pool in apprenticeships, Amelle Mestari, head of procurement at energy and infrastructure company Bouygues Energies and Services, told a CIPS/Supply Management Forum earlier this year.

 “The UK operational director and legal director have both come through apprenticeships,” explained Mestari.